 How do I open a personal injury trust bank account, or, I need to open a personal injury trust bank account, is what callers often say to me.

-You actually need two things, first you need to create a trust and then a bank account for the trust.
+To protect your benefits if you receive personal injury compensation, you actually need two things.
+First you need to create a trust and then a bank account is set up for the trust.

 To protect benefits when you receive compensation, you first need a trust.
 Often called a personal injury trust, the trust is created by a legal document, called a trust deed.
 The trust deed states its purpose is to hold personal injury compensation.
 The trust appoints your trustees.
 Once the trust is in place, the trustees then open a joint bank account.